-The blower can also be equipped with a heat sensor, sold seperatly.
-When the blower is ON, it will start automatically when the wood fire is hot enough and it will stop when the wood fire has cooled down.
+The blower can also be equipped with a heat sensor (themodisc), sold seperatly.
+When the blower is on (position between HI and LO), the heat sensor will make the blower start automatically when the stove is hot enough and will stop it when the stove has cooled down.
 Therefore, the blower speed control can be left at the desired setting.
-See "Appendix 2: Optional Thermodisc Installation"
+The thermodisc part number is AC02056 for a quick connect model.
+See "Appendix 2: Blower and Optional Thermodisc Installation".